Copywriter · Content Strategist

 On the 3rd grade, a bad haircut, a dad in spandex, and the particular trauma that comes from being loved too loudly.

-and community.
+and persuades.

 "We implore you that you dig deeper and look harder.
 These cuts must not happen."Marisa McFadden, Easton Area School Board testimony — Patch.com, January 2014

-Visit Creative Spirit Easton →The longer version.
+Visit Creative Spirit Easton →Theory that pays

-Founder and Communications Director
+Founder & Communications Director

-Creative Spirit Easton, Easton PA
+Creative Spirit, Easton PA

 2018 — Present